Building the social capital of New Zealand citizens

 On the Fence

 The Institute is a supporter of On the Fence, an online platform that matches users’ personal values with parties and candidates and is targeted at first time or disengaged voters.
 On the Fence is developed by the Massey University-led project Design+Democracy which aims to encourage engagement with social issues through user-centred design.
-Keep an eye out for the new 2020 website, set to be launched soon!

 The initiative #GummonMateVote – ‘It’s just two ticks’ aimed to increase voter engagement specifically among Pasifika youth.
 The idea was to provide T-shirts to young Pasifika people who would then record a video and post it on social media to promote voting engagement.
 See some of the videos here or learn more about the initiative on our blog.
 The photo below is of a vocal group from Auckland promoting the initiative.